On the motivic spectral sequence: Abstract

 \section{Abstract}

-It is shown that the Grayson motivic spectral sequence is isomorphic to the motivic spectral sequence produced by the Voevodsky slice tower for the motivic $K$-theory spectrum $KGL$.
+It is shown that the Grayson tower for $K$-theory of smooth algebraic varieties is isomorphic to the slice tower of $S^1$-spectra.
+We also extend the Grayson tower to bispectra and show that the Grayson motivic spectral sequence is isomorphic to the motivic spectral sequence produced by the Voevodsky slice tower for the motivic $K$-theory spectrum $KGL$.
 This solves Suslin's problem for these two spectral sequences in the affirmative.
-To prove this, one has to solve the Voevodsky problem for slices of $KGL$.
-The latter problem was first solved by Levine~\cite{Levcon} by using the coniveau tower, but our methods are entirely different from~\cite{Levcon}.

 \newdir{ >}{{}*!/-6pt/@{>}}